ubcecon/tutorials/github_actions.md

+## Github Actions Tricks

-# Compiling a Latex PDF with GitHub Actions
+## Compiling a Latex PDF with GitHub Actions
 This tutorial explains how to have a latex document automatically compile and be available whenever the master `.tex`

 Setup: